b2renger/Introduction_A-frame/README.md

 This will allow us to add a property called **animation-mixer** to the entities supporting animations.

-So now basically we just have to upload our glb file to replit in the asset folder (as usual) and import it in our scene.
+So now basically we just have to upload our glb file in the asset folder (as usual) and import it in our scene.

 ```html
 <a-assets>